upper waypoint

 Natasha Lyonne stars as a maniacal movie maker in ‘All About Evil.’
 (Peaches Christ Productions)

 Back in 2021, I put together a handy little guide to seven Bay Area horror movies perfect for all of your cozy, under-a-blanket, pumpkin spice-sipping October viewing needs.
 And yet!
-A bunch of you were not quite satisfied with the original list and, in the last two years, KQED has been bombarded with requests for us to list more scary celluloid moments from our locale.
+A bunch of you were not quite satisfied with the original list and, in the last few years, KQED has been bombarded with requests for us to list more scary celluloid moments from our locale.

 Fine, fear enthusiasts.
 You win.
 Let’s do this!
 (Again.)